 Measure pipeline contribution, not just activity

-Why this matters: AI can pump out thousands of emails and make hundreds of calls, but those numbers are meaningless if they don't create pipeline.
+Why this matters: AI can pump out thousands of emails and make hundreds of calls, but those numbers only matter when they create pipeline.
 The real test is whether AI helps SDRs book more qualified meetings and close deals.

 Too many teams celebrate vanity metrics while their pipeline stays flat, as one of our survey respondents noted: